top of page

 New Bethany offers many services, including a Meal Center, Food Pantry, Day Shelter, and a variety of housing programs.
 The Meal Center, Food Pantry, and Day Shelter are located in their Mollard Hospitality Center, and offer a safe, caring place where people can rest, get a hot meal, and take some necessities with them.
 Their housing programs offer several options for those suffering from economic hardship and housing instability, including transitional, restoration, single room occupancy housing, as well as others.

-Pathways Housing Services offers a wide range of housing programs to those who are homeless or otherwise in an unstable housing situation.
-Their case managers work with their clients to offer a variety of social services, including housing placement, financial services, day-to-day needs, their Daybreak Drop-In Center and HOPE program, as well as others.
+The Lehigh Conference of Churches offers a wide range of housing programs to those who are homeless or otherwise in an unstable housing situation.
+Their case managers work with their clients to offer a variety of social services, including housing placement, financial services, day-to-day needs.

 They have several locations offering various services, including: